StormDragon-64/Create-Components-and-Additions/README.md

 I'm working on:

 - Brass versions of blocks with more functionality
-- I have already made a brass chain drive and a brass gearbox, but they don't have custom functionality yet
+- I have already made a brass chain drive and a brass gearbox, but they don't have custom functionality yet.
+The current plan is:
--The current plan is to make the brass chain drive able to connect in multiple directions at the same time (eg. upwards as well as to the sides)
+-To make the brass chain drive able to connect in multiple directions at the same time (eg. upwards as well as to the sides)
--The brass gearbox will be able to be right clicked with casing to block that side from transferring power
+-To make the brass gearbox able to be right clicked with casing to block that side from transferring power

 Planned: